Subbuteo Tribute Website.

 Like all good table top football games, Pro Action Football had a go at a proper boxed team range.
 These extra teams were produced for the Parker version of Pro-Action football, right at the start of its production, and were sold in attractive display boxes.
 It is important to note that these extra teams included the playing figures, but not the bases.
 So you needed a full boxed edition to make use of them.
 A sheet in the box set advertised the teams that were originally available, which were as follows.
-These team pictures sometimes feature on the backs of the team boxes but not all of them.
+These team pictures sometimes feature on the backs of the team boxes but they are not on every box.

 In addition, there was a second set of English Premier League teams produced, which sadly do not appear to be properly catalogued anywhere.
 Some of these teams still have the advert for the international teams on the back of the box, but most have only text.